-Students will be given the opportunity to partake in a 3 day residential visit to Disneyland, Paris, to see how the rides are design, developed and maintained and why the park develops new technologies to support the environment.
-(Subject to Covid restrictions)
+Students will be given the opportunity to partake in a 3-day residential visit to Disneyland, Paris, to see how the rides are design, developed and maintained and why the park develops new technologies to support the environment.

 This BTEC Tech Award, one component is externally assessed and the other two components are assessed by your teacher (internal).
 Students must complete all components for a total of 120 GLH (guided learning hours).